 the old squire.

-action the magic castle of Klingsor with the seductive woman, contents of Wolfram's books
+the action the magic castle of Klingsor with the seductive woman, contents of Wolfram's

-10-13.
-The adventures of Gawain were transferred to Parzival and thus
+books 10-13.
+The adventures of Gawain were transferred to Parzival

-service Anfortas is wounded by the poisoned spear.
-Originally Wagner's Zürich draft kept distinct the three women
+in whose service Anfortas is wounded by the poisoned spear.
+Originally Wagner's Zürich draft kept distinct the

 few images from Wolfram's poem stuck in Wagner's memory, from which be was able to